 What exactly is capitalization?
 Capitalization is a symbolic financial entity, a ritual that the capitalists use to discount to present value risk-adjusted expected future earnings.
 This ritual has a very long history.
-It was first invented in the capitalist Bourgs of Europe, probably sometime during the fourteenth century.
+It was first invented in the capitalist Bourgs of Europe, probably sometime during the fourteenth century, or even earlier.
 It overcame religious opposition to usury in the seventeenth century to become a conventional practice among bankers.
 Its mathematical formulae were first articulated by German foresters in the mid-nineteenth century.
 Its ideological and theoretical foundations were laid out at the turn of the twentieth century.
 It started to appear in textbooks around the 1950s, giving rise to a process that contemporary experts refer to as "financialization."
 And by the early twenty-first century, it has grown into the most powerful faith of all, with more followers than of all the world's religions combined.

-Now, as Ulf Martin argues in a forthcoming paper, capitalization is an operational-computational symbol.
+As Ulf Martin argues in his unpublished 2009 paper "Rational Control and the Magma of Reality," capitalization is an operational-computational symbol.
 Unlike ontological symbols, capitalization isn't a passive representation of the world.
 Instead, it is an active, synthetic calculation.
 It is a symbol that human beings create and impose on the world - and in so doing, they shape the world in the image of their symbol.